niyikomeyeeric/demo-repo/README.md

 1. git push -u origin name-of-the-branch

-example: git push -u origin feature-readme-instructions [feature-readme-instrictions] is the name of the created branch
+example: git push -u origin feature-readme-instructions [new-branch] is the name of the created branch

+my name is  erice niyikomeye